 This post may contain affiliate links to products I recommend.
 I receive a small commission at no cost to you if you make a purchase using my link.

 Chocolate Peppermint Fudge Christmas Pudding is a fun and easy twist on a traditional festive treat.
+Smooth mint chocolate fudge with pieces of crunchy cookie and chocolate chips.

 Hands up if you show your love at Christmas by making food 🙋♀️